kiransingh99/gurbani_analysis/README.md

 This system has several features.
 It collects data about different shabads and provides data about them.
 The shabads currently include:
 * Hukamnama analysis: scrapes the Harmandir Sahib hukamnama archives on [Sikhnet](https://www.sikhnet.com/hukam)

+### Dependencies
+The following packages are required for the mainline code to run:
+*

+The following packages are required for the associated infra to run:
+* black

 ## Get involved
 We'd love to hear your thoughts on this project, and if you have any suggestions or feature requests, or even want to get involved, please do!